tfazli/stm_cmake_template/README.md

 1. **`Project/CMakeLists.txt`** - is the most interesting part of this progect.
 It is located in the Project directory.
 Here you can set up your project name, compiler flags for debug and release, paths to all your sources and headers directories (both main and third-party), and fine tune all the firmwareassemble process.
 2. **`/third-party/src/peripheral_libs`** - is the folder wit all the ST peripheral libraries, CMSIS files and the **custom made CMake file** to build it as a single static library.
 You can use any peripheral sources that you need here.
 Removal of the CMake file is not recomended, as well as folder renaming.
 3. **`/third-party/src/custom_environment.template`** - is a template with environment variables.
 You can set up all the common flags or defines for third-party building process here.
+4. **`/third-party/src/environment`** - is a file with environment variables, almost the same as previous one.
+It can be used for CI pipelines.
 4. **`Project/application`** - put all your app sources and headers here.
 You can use any folder hierarchy inside this directory.
 5. **`Project/main_firmware`** - put here your main.cpp, Startup and System files for the main firmware.
 6. **`Project/test_firmware`** - put here your main.cpp, Startup and System files for the test firmware, as well as your unit tests sources and headers.
 You can use any folder hierarchy inside this directory.